2. Talk with your parents

 - Charitable contributions paid through payroll deductions.
 Employees may retain pay stubs as proof.

 - Child and dependent care credit.
 You may be able to claim this credit if you paid a provider to care for a dependent while you worked or hunted for a job.

 - Job search expenses.
 The IRS allows deductions for costs such as travel and resume printing.

 - Earned income tax credit.
 Families with lower incomes that qualify can claim this credit.

-Workplace benefits also can help save on taxes, says Wendy Weaver, a Certified Financial Planner at FBB Capital Partners in Bethesda, Maryland.
-She recommends workers contribute to their company 401(k) or other retirement plan where employee contributions are made on a pretax basis and the money grows tax-deferred.
+Workplace benefits also can help save on taxes.
+Workers can contribute to their company 401(k) or other retirement plan where employee contributions are made on a pretax basis and the money grows tax-deferred.
 Similar tax-saving, employer-provided benefits include health savings accounts or flexible spending accounts.

 5. Don't procrastinate